Enter-tainer/typstyle/README.md

 1. Convergence tests: format result must be the same when applied twice
 2. Snapshot tests: format result are stored in the `snapshots` directory and are compared to the current result when running the tests
-3. Incoming: ~~Correctness test: We compare the rendered output of the code before and after formatting and ensure they are the same~~
+3. Correctness test: We compare the rendered output of the code before and after formatting and ensure they are the same

 ## Known issues